drshpackz/High-Profit-Cars-Finn/README.md

 ## Project Overview

 This project aims to develop a machine learning model using XGBoost for a specific task (provide a brief description of the task, e.g., classification, regression, etc.).
-The project involves various steps, including data preprocessing, feature engineering, model training, and model evaluation.
+The project involves various steps, including data preprocessing, feature engineering, model training, top car's predicting and model evaluation.

 ## Repository Structure